travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 Travis CI uses [npm](https://npmjs.org/) or [yarn](https://yarnpkg.com) to install your project dependencies.

-> Note that there are no npm packages installed by default in the Travis CI environment, your dependencies are downloaded and installed during each build.
+> Note that there are no npm packages installed by default in the Travis CI environment.

 #### Using a specific `npm` version